Error-Sensitive Proof-Labeling Schemes

+\item The third case is when none of the previous two cases apply.
+In this case $c'(u)$ is set to~$\varnothing$. \end{itemize}

-Now, we observe that for a node $u$ in which $\verif_{univ}$ accepts, its certificate $c(u)$ is consistent with the certificates of all its neighbors, and thus, in particular, $u$ and its neighbors share the same labeled graph $(M,L)$.
+Let us now consider the behavior of $\verif$ on $(G,\ell) $ with certificates $c'$.
+We observe that for a node $u$ in which $\verif_{univ}$ accepts, its certificate $c(u)$ is consistent with the certificates of all its neighbors, and thus, in particular, $u$ and its neighbors share the same labeled graph representation $(M,L)$.
 Therefore, the certificates $c'$ assigned to $u$ and its neighbors are consistent with respect to $\verif$.
-It follows that every node $u$ at which $\verif_{univ}$ accepts $(G,\ell)$ with certificate function $c$ satisfies that $\verif$ accepts $(G,\ell)$ at $u$ with certificate function $c'$. \end{proof}
+It follows that every node $u$ at which $\verif_{univ}$ accepts $(G,\ell)$ with certificate function $c$ satisfies that $\verif$ accepts $(G,\ell)$ at $u$ with certificate function $c'$.
+This implies the Lemma. \end{proof}

 While every distributed language has a proof-labeling scheme, we show, using Lemma~\ref{lem:univ}, that there exist languages for which there are no error-sensitive proof-labeling schemes.